yamahigashi/unofficial-fabricengine-documents-ja/Source/ExtensionAuthoringGuide/cPlusPlusApis.rst

 The Ref<> feature in KL is a raw unmanaged pointer.
 Ref<> pointers will not affect the lifetime of an object, and so can be used in cases where backpointers are required.

 Note: If 2 classes reference each other, then neither class will ever be destroyed due to the cyclic reference.
-A Owner object should reference its ‚Äòowned‚Äô objects, and those ‚Äòowned‚Äô objects should maintain simple ‚ÄòRef‚Äô pointers back to the owners.
+A Owner object should reference its ÅeownedÅf objects, and those ÅeownedÅf objects should maintain simple ÅeRefÅf pointers back to the owners.
 Ref pointers must be manually maintained.
 If the pointer is not nulled and the owner is destroyed, the pointer will become garbage and cause a crash if accessed.
 Cleanup is required to ensure your code is stable under all conditions. .

 .. code-block:: kl